 If you have an elevator in your apartment and children either live with you or even occasionally visit, spend a moment talking to them about elevator safety.

 Play it safe when taking children to a playground, whether it's at your apartment complex or a nearby park or school.
 Read about what you can do to make sure your kids know that playgrounds can be dangerous and what they can do to prevent accidents.Continue to 5 of 6 below.

 05 of 06

-If your landlord is on your case because your children have been noisy in the hallways or if your lease bars children from acting rowdy in common areas, you might just wonder: is this legal?
+If your landlord is harassing you because your children have been noisy in the hallways or if your lease bars children from acting rowdy in common areas, you might just wonder if such a policy is legal.

 The answer depends on whether children are being unnecessarily singled out.

 06 of 06

 It may surprise you to learn that children may live in senior housing under certain circumstances.

 If you think you qualify for senior housing and it's important to you to find an apartment with—or without—children, know what you should expect when you start your apartment search.